 Strollers used as wheelchairs in the Disney World Parks

 There are some children’s wheelchairs that resemble strollers.
-We recommend visiting Guest Relations to have it designated as a wheelchair in order to avoid confusion.
+We recommend visiting Guest Services to have it designated as a wheelchair in order to avoid confusion.

 When boarding rides, in some cases you’ll want to transfer the child to the ride seat if possible.
 On some ride cars a child in a stroller would be sitting quite low, and may not be able to see the sights.